A very educational program that will exceed your expectations. Highly recommended.

 Lunch: On your own to enjoy what you like.

 Dinner: Dinner will be at a restaurant located right beside our hotel.
+A select menu with coffee, tea and water is available.
+Additional beverages for purchase.

 Activity note: Drive approximately 50 miles, taking about 1 hour.
 Approximately 90 miles from Selma to Birmingham, taking about 2 hours.